MK2018/QuickJS/docs/databind.rst

 		this.sampleData = {"helloworld" : "Welcome to Quick.JS!"};
 	};

-As you can tell, it's a fairly small file, it has some critical characteristics.
+As you can tell, it's a fairly small file, but it has some critical characteristics.
 First, it has a *namespace*.
 This is denoted by:

 .. code-block:: javascript